What is cholesterol?

 There is a blood test to measure cholesterol levels.
 The test gives information about:

-• Triglycerides - another form of fat in your blood that can raise your risk for heart disease
+- Triglycerides.
+This is another type of fat in your blood that can raise the risk of heart disease.

 For anyone aged 19 or younger, the healthy levels of cholesterol are

-When and how often your child or teen should get this test depends on his or her age, risk factors, and family history.
+When and how often your child or teen should get this test depends on their age, risk factors, and family history.
 The general recommendations are:

 What are the treatments for high cholesterol in children and teens?